sunlightlabs/brisket/data/docs/api.rst

     for      contributions made in support of the candidate against  contributions made against the candidate
     =======  ==============================================

+organization_ft
+	full-text search on employer, organization, and parent organization

 recipient_ft
     full-text search on name of PAC or candidate receiving the contribution